amirvhd/Uncertainty_aware_SSL/README.md

 #

-This repository is for .
+This repository is for "UNCERTAINTY-AWARE SELF-SUPERVISED LEARNING WITH INDEPENDENT SUB-NETWORKS" paper.
 It contains the example codes for different task descriptions.